Welcome to my Way With Words Review.

 If for some reason you are not accepted though (typing speed for example), you can also earn some extra money with online survey sites.

 Market research companies like Survey Junkie are a simple way to get paid for your opinion.
-Swag Bucks is another site that pays you for doing simple tasks online you may be doing anyway, like searching the web, watching videos and visiting websites.
+Inbox Dollars is another site that pays you for doing simple tasks online you may be doing anyway, like searching the web, watching videos and visiting websites.